madewhere/madewhere.co/content/brands/demeyere/index.md

     text: Demeyere
 ---

-Demeyere offers a wide range of made in belgium cookware.
+Demeyere offers a wide range of cookware, made in Belgium.
+Some of their specialty cookware, such as non-stick cookware, are made in Italy.
+A few accessories are made elsewhere.
+Their website lists the origin for each product on its product page.